KatanaGraph/katana/README.md

 You can also build everything by running `make -j` in the top-level of build directory, but that may take a lot of time.

-Setting the `BUILD_SHARED_LIBS` to `ON` when calling CMake will make the core runtime library be built as a shared object instead of a static library.

 The tests for the core runtime will be built by default when you run `make` with no target specified.
 They can be also built explicitly with: